 Many ACLP members are especially interested in one or more particular aspects of consultation-liaison psychiatry, and several ACLP-sponsored special interest groups have been formed to bring together professionals with like interests to discuss issues, cases, therapies, and training.
 The current SIGs are:

 Two additional forums exist for fellowship program directors and persons in training, to share and discuss issues related to their particular focus.

 For more information about the special and focused interest groups, see ACLP Special Interest Groups (SIGs).

 ACLP presents annual awards for meritorious contributions to the field of psychosomatic medicine or for service to the Academy.
 For more detailed award descriptions and award applications, see ACLP Annual Awards.

 Published twice a year, the Academy Newsletter provides concise information and updates about Academy projects, members, and events.
-Academy members receive the Newsletter in the mail upon request.
+ACLP members receive a hardcopy of the Newsletter in the mail upon request.
 To subscribe for a print copy, please update your member profile, or contact the executive office for assistance.